wtsi-hgi/yascp/README.md

 }
 ```

-1. input = default 'cellbender' which indicates cellbender will be run.
-Other options - [cellranger|existing_cellbender]
+1. input = default 'existing_cellbender' which indicates cellbender will be run on all the samples besides the ones that are captured by [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'].
+Other options - [cellranger] - which avoids ambient RNA removal and proceeds with deconvolution based on cellranger.
-1. if running [existing_cellbender] - specify location to the results directory containing [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender']
+1. if you are providing a path to cellbender_location ='??' - specify location to the results directory containing [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender']
 This should contain:
 ```console
     Sample1